wp-repository/wpmu-theme-usage-info/readme.txt

 == Changelog ==

+1.8 Added a check for making sure the Theme Files are present, and will display a message if there is a site using a theme that no longer exists

 1.7 Updated for 3.4.
 Because of the massive Theme info API change with 3.4, this plugin now REQURES 3.4+ to function